brotSchimmelt/websec/README.md

 **Challenge**: In this challenge the user has to exploit a comment field on the product page. *(The product page and the comment section are identical for all products.
 Only the product information changes based on the `GET` variable in the URL.)* The comments are stored in an MySQL database.
 The task is to simulate a cookie stealing attack by showing a JavaScript dialog with the content ```'evil.domain/cookie.php?c=' + document.cookie```.
 The challenge is completed, when the user *steals* a session of a fake user and adds a certain product to the shopping cart.

-If the user enters the payload, the JavaScript dialog functions are overwritten and the content is send via AJAX Request to `xss_form_handler.php`.
+If the user enters the payload, the JavaScript dialog functions are overwritten and the content is send via AJAX Request to `post_handler.php`.

 ```js
 // override alert()